 Or free text to 3110 to speak to a trained professional

-If you're in New Zealand, call 111 straight away for help.
+For emergencies in New Zealand, please call 111 111 straight away for immediate help.

 Talk to your parents, whānau or caregivers, a trained professional like a family doctor, youth health service or your school health service.